otakugard/Dualstock-Creative-Ergo-mapping/README.md

 # Dualstock-Creative-Ergo-mapping
-For Designer and Editor, the Dualstock creative ergo-mapping.
+For designer and editor, the Dualstock creative ergo-mapping.